 I would describe my relationship with art as deeply passionate.
 I can´t get enough of it and when I get the opportunity to learn a new technique or to try something new I take it all in, like a sponge.
 It`s not always easy to learn something new, but I have come to experience that it is very worth it -to push through the struggle.

 I often get inspired by my environment, by things I read, the music I listen to and also the people I meet.
 I think an important part of making art is interacting with the environment and to then process the experienced through art.
 As you can see from my portfolio, I am fascinated with people.
 I especially love the faces and bodies of people who have been through a lot.
 I am in love with imperfections; I think they are what make a person interesting.
-That will show in the painting or the sketch and bring it to life.”Purchase a portfolio critique
+That will show in the painting or the sketch and bring it to life.”Purchase a critique or Skype consult